 A: ADK’s staff of counseling professionals, teachers, and administrators work closely with the families and outside agencies associated with our students in order to determine the underlying causes of our students’ challenges.
 Once these causes are identified, the team utilizes behavior plans, counseling sessions, and/or additional outside services to help set our students on the path toward graduation.

 A: The counselors and teachers at ADK work together to identify areas in which students struggle.
 Academic, behavioral, and/or attendance plans are discussed and implemented with students and parents in order to coordinate efforts.

 Q: Once a student is accepted at ADK, how long do they remain at ADK?

 A: The goal of ADK is to ready students for return to their home district.
 However, many students realize that they appreciate the community atmosphere at ADK and choose to stay through graduation.

-Q: What kind of diploma does my child earn at ADK?
+Q: What kind of diploma do students earn at ADK?

-Q: Can my child participate in sports or other extracurricular activities while attending ADK?
+Q: Can students participate in sports or other extracurricular activities while attending ADK?

 A: Yes.
-ADK students are allowed to participate in sports and extracurricular activities at their home schools as long as they meet grade and behavior requirements in line with the home school requirements.
+ADK students can participate in sports and extracurricular activities at their home schools as long as they meet academic and code of conduct expectations.

-A: We utilize an intensive PBIS (Positive Behavior Interventions and Supports) system at ADK.
-The system tracks behavior, academic and social data in order to help students develop skills to make them successful.
-With the system, students can earn daily rewards (free time) and weekly or quarterly awards such as gift cards, basketballs, beauty supplies or even an AppleTV unit.
-We attempt to accentuate the positive behaviors and help students to realize that it pays to act in a positive way.
+A: An intensive PBIS (Positive Behavior Interventions and Supports) system is utilized at ADK.
+The system tracks behavior, academic and social data in order to help students develop skills to support their success.
+Within this system, students can earn daily rewards and weekly or quarterly rewards.
+Staff at Adirondack Academy attempt to accentuate the positive behaviors and help students realize the potential they each possess.